Bus transport in the United Kingdom: Phasing out of crewed (conductor) buses (1968–1980)

+Deregulation and Privatisation (1981–1990)

+Consolidation (1990–2004)

+Many municipal and former NBC companies struggled to adjust to on-road competition and were sold to their management, employees, or other operators, which were in turn bought by one of the now-dominant bus operator groups - sometimes referred to as 'private', or 'group' operators.
+PTEs were also required to split and sell their bus departments.
+The largest of the group operators - FirstGroup began as the Aberdeen municipal transport department - then renamed as Grampian Regional Transport - which was willingly sold by their local authority and grew by acquisition.

-Competition did occur in many areas, in some cases causing bus wars.
-However, many of the smaller start up operators were bought up by their larger neighbours after a few years.
-After some initial mergers, five large bus groups emerged - two (FirstGroup and Go-Ahead Group) were formed from NBC bus companies sold to their managements, two (Stagecoach and Arriva) were independent companies which pursued aggressive acquisition policies, and National Express was the privatised coach operator which diversified into bus operation.
+After an initial burst of new entrants into the bus market, causing bus wars many of these new companies went bust, were acquired by other operators, or otherwise exited the market and new market entrants slowed.
+Companies began merging and growing in the 1980s and 1990s, some growing in the pursuit of listing on the stock exchange.
+Five major bus groups emerged - two (FirstGroup and Go-Ahead Group) were formed from NBC bus companies sold to their management, two (Stagecoach and Arriva) were independent companies which pursued aggressive acquisition policies, and National Express was the privatised coach operator which diversified into bus operation.

-There were few cases of long term competition.
-As competition often occurs on frequency, resulting in a period of loss making competition, where both operators operate a high frequency, ending with an operator leaving the route.

-In the early 1990s it seemed all services would fall into the hands of the few major groups, but recent trends have seen the disposal of relatively large companies where revenues do not meet shareholder expectations.
+Recent trends have seen the disposal of relatively large companies where revenues do not meet shareholder expectations.
 The Stagecoach Group went so far as to dispose of its two large London operations, citing the inability to grow the business within the London regulated structure.
 They later repurchased their London operations in 2010, after it entered administration.